Application delivery network: Data compression and caching

 ADNs also provide optimization of application data through caching and compression techniques.
 There are two types of compression used by ADNs today: industry standard HTTP compression and proprietary data reduction algorithms.
-It is important to note that the cost in CPU cycles to compress data when traversing a LAN can result in a negative performance impact and therefore best practices are to only utilize compression when delivering applications via a WAN or particularly congested high-speed data link.
+The cost in CPU cycles to compress data when traversing a LAN can decrease performance; best practices are to only use compression when delivering applications via a WAN or congested high-speed data link.

 HTTP compression is asymmetric and transparent to the client.
 Support for HTTP compression is built into web servers and web browsers.
 All commercial ADN products currently support HTTP compression.

 A second compression technique is achieved through data reduction algorithms.
 Because these algorithms are proprietary and modify the application traffic, they are symmetric and require a device to reassemble the application traffic before the client can receive it.
 A separate class of devices known as WAN Optimization Controllers (WOC) provide this functionality, but the technology has been slowly added to the ADN portfolio over the past few years as this class of device continues to become more application aware, providing additional features for specific applications such as CIFS and SMB.